Constrictor (character): Frank Payne

-Frank Payne later retired from crime and moved in with Rachael Leighton.
-When it was discovered that Frank has a terminal illness, Rachael became Diamondback again and joined Serpent Solutions in order to get the money to help with his medical treatment.
-It was later revealed that Frank Payne had died.
+Frank Payne later retires from crime and moves in with Rachael Leighton before dying from an unspecified terminal illness.

 Frank Payne's son

 When Frank Payne had a brief relationship with Sandy and later left him, Sandy gave birth to a son who hated his father for his abandonment.
 After Frank Payne died, he left his battlesuit for his son in his will and he became the new Constrictor.
 The son considered this as a way to get back at his late father.

 Constrictor later went to the restaurant Herbie's and attended a supervillain meeting held by the Wizard who informed them that Victor von Doom has gone straight.
 The meeting was crashed by Doctor Doom in his version of the Iron Man armor.

 Liwei later hired Constrictor to break into Danny Rand's apartment so that he can obtain for Chosin the Book of the Iron Fist.
 When Chosin refused to pay Constrictor double and planned to have him tortured, Constrictor summoned the Serpent Society.
 The fight was crashed by Iron Fist and Sabretooth.
 Constrictor was poisoned by Rat of 12 Plagues as Chosin starts to get his hands on the Book of the Iron Fist.
 To honor Frank Payne, Sabretooth took Constrictor to the hospital.

-During the "Search for Tony Stark" arc, Constrictor later joined up with the Hood's crime syndicate where they attacked Victor von Doom at Castle Doom.
+During the "Search for Tony Stark" arc, Constrictor joins the Hood's crime syndicate in attacking Castle Doom.

-In a prelude to the "Hunted" storyline, Constrictor is among the animal-themed characters that are captured by Kraven the Hunter, Taskmaster, and Black Ant for the upcoming Great Hunt that is sponsored by Arcade's company Arcade Industries.
-He was watching the fight between Spider-Man and the Scorpion until the Hunter-Bots created by Arcade Industries arrived.
-When the Great Hunt begins, Constrictor is attacked by one of the Hunter-Bots.
-Surviving the attack, Constrictor and the surviving animal-themed characters met up with Vulture.
+In the "Hunted" storyline, Constrictor is among the animal-themed characters who are hunted by Kraven the Hunter, Taskmaster, and Black Ant.

+Constrictor was later possessed by the Adamantine metal when he was attacked by the Adamantine-possessed Cyber and Lady Deathstrike.